-Dutch theatre and programme maker Lara Staal goes in search of young people who refuse to adapt and who challenge power relations.
+Dutch theatre and programme maker Lara Staal contacted schools in and around Ghent in search for five young people who refuse to adapt and who challenge power relations.
 Their view holds up a mirror to us.
 What can we learn from that which does not suit us?

 (read more after the video)

 For Dissident, Lara Staal collaborates with the Ghent musician, beatboxer and performer Serdi Faki Alici.
 Serdi coaches the youngsters and co-creates the performance.

 Dissident is a mix of live acting and documentary film material in which parents, teachers, youth workers and the school are also involved.
 An indictment of the mould that is present-day education, in which those who are 'different' and always fall by the wayside now have their say.

 As the performance progresses, the stage transforms into the sanctuary the young people long for so deeply.